rramadev/Graphql-Basics/README.md

-# Graphql Basics
+# GraphQL Basics

 ## Synopsis

-A Graphql project demo, to test and understand the fundamentals concepts of this query language for APIs and related technologies, including:
+A GraphQL project demo, to test and understand the fundamentals concepts of this query language for APIs and related technologies, including:

-- Graphql node packages
+- GraphQL node packages
+- Github API
+- GraphiQL Tool

 ## Built With

-- Graphql
+- GraphQL
 - Express
 - Npm scripts